bhishekprajapati/beat22/ARCHITECTURE.md

 Both the services are working as intended but standalone.
 All 3 services are not yet wired up due to time constraints.

+In a wired up system, the `files` service relies on receiving user id from a trusted service by using http headers like `X-Uid`.
+This can be easily forwarded by the `auth` service to any downstream service to identify the user.

 As I don't have any previous experience in implementing auth in microservice environment that's why i need more time to think and come up with a solution.